pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Each level of the hierarchy becomes a node in the PGM.
 So, we'd have nodes for "Book," "Chapters," "Paragraphs," and  "Words".

-Edges connect the nodes and represent the probabilistic relationships between them.
+Edges (connecting lines) connect the nodes and represent the probabilistic relationships between them.
 For example, there would be an edge between "Book" and "Chapters," indicating the probability of a book containing chapters.

 The hierarchical PGM is a powerful tool for understanding the statistical relationships between the elements.
 It allows us to move beyond the hidden layers of ANNs & LLMs.